Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 ## 3. Agile method
 In the group project we use a [Notion](https://right-metacarpal-459.notion.site/Dashboard-S3-Groep-3-a0a557bce28b4c35ba0b1655da06f22f), which is an alternative to Trello.
 In here we have our roadmap, user stories, documents and more.

 | ![User stories sample](https://user-images.githubusercontent.com/84376526/164202907-e209347f-5025-4966-9314-caedc814cf5c.png)   | ![notion roadmap sample](https://user-images.githubusercontent.com/84376526/164204103-0b2dc7c2-1c76-458f-ba72-f82149340b52.png)   |
 |------|------|
 | _^ A small sample of our user stories. | ^ A small sample of our roadmap, with each entry containing more details and a definition of done when pressed._ |
 <br>

+We also have (atleast) a stand-up and a stand-down every day so we always know what the other team members are currently working on and to review eachothers work.

 ## 5. Cultural differences and ethics